-Our business and affairs are organized under the direction of our board of directors, which currently consists of seven members.
+Our business and affairs are organized under the direction of our board of directors, which currently consists of eight members.
 The primary responsibilities of our board of directors are to provide oversight, strategic guidance, counseling and direction to our management.
 Our board of directors meets on a regular basis and additionally as required.

-Five of our seven current directors were elected to serve on our board of directors pursuant to an amended and restated voting agreement, dated September 19, 2014, by and among us and certain of our stockholders.
-Pursuant to the voting agreement, Dr. Harada, Mr. Hozoji, Mr. LaRue, and Mr. Walker were selected to serve on our board of directors as representatives of our preferred stockholders, as designated by JAFCO Super V3 Investment Limited Partnership with respect to Dr. Harada and Mr. Hozoji; by the holders of a majority of our outstanding preferred stock with respect to Mr. LaRue; and by New Enterprise Associates 14, L.P. with respect to Mr. Walker.
+Six of our eight current directors were elected to serve on our board of directors pursuant to an amended and restated voting agreement, dated September 19, 2014, by and among us and certain of our stockholders.
+Pursuant to the voting agreement, Dr. Harada, Mr. Hozoji,

+Mr. LaRue, Dr. Scheidegger and Mr. Walker were selected to serve on our board of directors as representatives of our preferred stockholders, as designated by JAFCO Super V3 Investment Limited Partnership with respect to Dr. Harada and Mr. Hozoji; by the holders of a majority of our outstanding preferred stock with respect to Mr. LaRue; by ONC Partners, L.P. or Nextech III Oncology, LPCI with respect to Dr. Scheidegger and by New Enterprise Associates 14, L.P. with respect to Mr. Walker.
 Dr. Theuer was selected to serve on our board of directors as the director then serving as our chief executive officer.
-The amended and restated voting agreement will terminate in connection with the closing of this offering, and members previously elected to our board of directors pursuant to the amended and restated voting agreement will continue to serve as a director until his successor is duly elected and qualified.
+The amended and restated voting agreement will terminate in connection with the closing of this offering, and members previously elected to our board of directors pursuant to the amended and restated voting agreement (other than Dr. Scheidegger, who will resign from our board of directors contingent upon and effective immediately prior to the effectiveness of the registration statement of which this prospectus is a part) will continue to serve as a director until his successor is duly elected and qualified.